 Cedar Wood Cladding

 While the creation of Cedar wood cladding only costs $3 to $8 per square foot, you have to factor in other materials to build this project.
-The expenses should include nails, screws, and installation hardware.
+From my experience, these expenses should include nails, screws, and installation hardware.

 Reclaimed Cedar Wood